ad-on-is/adonis-autoswagger/README.md

   preferredPutPatch: "PUT", // if PUT/PATCH are provided for the same rout, prefer PUT
   common: {
     parameters: {}, // OpenAPI conform parameters that are commonly used
-    headers: {}, // OpenAPI confomr headers that are commonly used },
+    headers: {}, // OpenAPI conform headers that are commonly used },
 };
 ```